equinor/ert/docs/rst/manual/keywords/index.rst

 .. topic:: ENSPATH

-	The ENSPATH should give the name of a folder that will be used for storage by the enkf application.
+	The ENSPATH should give the name of a folder that will be used for storage by ERT.
 Note that the contents of this folder is not intended for human inspection.
 By default, ENSPATH is set to "storage".